BQ31X/thudbot/README.md

 ## 📄 License

-Specify the license under which the project is distributed. _This project is copyrighted and all rights are reserved._
+ _This project is copyrighted and all rights are reserved.
+Boffo Games 2025_